The world's most Instagramed décor trends

 Since the Bauhaus trend focuses on clean lines, plants that stand straight with sharp-edged leaves are the best option for interiors of this style.
 A heliconia plant is a perfect example of this thanks to its tidy, minimalist appearance.

 Plants are a staple in bohemian-style interiors, with large leafy greenery, such as strelitzia, housed in woven baskets, and hanging plants in macrame hangers.
-For an authentically African twist, try adding greenery native to the continent, such as the sansevieria plant, often referred to as the snake plant, and alocasia, also known as the elephant ear or African mask plant.
+For an authentically African twist, try adding greenery native to the continent, such as the sansevieria plant, often referred to as the snake plant, and elephant ear, also known as the colocasia or African mask plant.

 Exotic trees such as the paradise palm, licuala palm and native olive tree are the best for Spanish style homes, helping to create a Mediterranean feel.
 Try layering a few striking examples throughout your home to maintain a minimalist, yet tropical, look.